|Type||Price/Cost $SGD / Tooth|

 - Deep cleaning does a much better job at cleaning your teeth than any other at-home treatment.
-Brushing and flossing play a vital part in your oral health but they can only do so much to offset bad bacteria.
+Brushing and flossing play a vital part in your oral health but they can only do so much to offset bacteria in plaque.

-- Routine sessions will keep the roots of your teeth safe from dental plaque and bacteria.
+- Regular scaling and polishing will keep the roots of your teeth safe from dental plaque and bacteria.